 "The VA goes beyond providing a “bread and butter” medicine experience – it has truly shaped my training as a pulmonary physician by giving me rigorous training in lung cancer and thinking about national systems of care.
 Taking care of veterans is so rewarding and they are such a special patient population."

 With stunning views of the Golden Gate Bridge, the SFVAMC is one of the largest VAs on the West Coast and is a dedicated site for Lung Cancer Screening and ALS care.
 Fellows rotate through the VA Pulmonary Medicine service and the VAICU, taking care of MICU, SICU, and CCU patients during their first year.
 Fellows hone their skills in work-up and management of pulmonary nodules and lung cancer by working with VA faculty who have research and clinical expertise in this area.
+Fellows also lead the Pulmonary Embolism Response Team and Pleural Service.
 Moreover, the VA is home to many of our pulmonary clinician-educator faculty, who provide mentorship in a variety of projects ranging from medical education research to quality improvement to implementation science.
 The VA is also the home to our Clinician-Educator track, and provides dedicated funding for interested fellows to do in-depth medical education research.
 Many of our fellows also have continuity clinic at the VA and continue to work with this special patient population in more detail as well as gain expertise in sleep medicine and ALS.
 Read more